Brian S. Miller: Federal judicial service

 On October 16, 2007, Miller was nominated by President George W. Bush to a seat on the United States District Court for the Eastern District of Arkansas vacated by George Howard Jr. Miller was confirmed by the United States Senate on April 10, 2008, and received his commission on April 17, 2008.
 He served as Chief Judge from July 23, 2012, to July 23, 2019.

 Personal life

 Miller is the great-grandson of Reconstruction era Arkansas State Representative Abraham Hugo Miller and noted businesswoman Eliza Ann Ross Miller.
 He is also the son of Arkansas politician and physician Robert Dan Miller Jr.

-Miller is married with children and is Catholic.
+Miller is married with children and is Roman Catholic.